JAndrassy/WiFiEspAT/README.md

 With persistent WiFi connection WiFi.begin() and underlying functions are not used, resulting in smaller sketch size.

 Use WiFiUdpSender class if you only send UDP messages.
-WiFiUDP always allocates the receive buffer.
+You can use WiFiEspAtUDP with AT2.
+WiFiUDP always allocates the receive buffer required for AT1 UDP receive without passive mode and for AT2 to fulfill the Arduino UDP API.

 ## Advanced use